chl0323/MSIDA-OCR/README.md

-# MSIDA-Multilingual-OCR
+# MSIDA--OCR

-A universal end-to-end multi-lingual OCR framework that enhances text detection and recognition in complex real-world scenes.
+A universal end-to-end  OCR framework that enhances text detection and recognition in complex real-world scenes.
 MSIDA integrates Dual-Domain Awareness (DDA) and Multi-party Explicit Information Synergy (MEIS) modules to improve recognition accuracy across diverse scripts, layouts, and orientations.

 ## Motivation

-Traditional OCR methods perform well in single-language or scene-specific tasks but struggle with multi-lingual recognition due to:
+Traditional OCR methods perform well in single-language or scene-specific tasks but struggle with  recognition due to:

 * Diverse text layouts and structures across languages
 * Poor recognition of low-frequency characters in multi-script settings